-Here are some staff pick books that are currently on Cloud Library.
+Here are some staff pick books that are currently on the Cloud Library and for request.

 Mythical, lyrical, and sweeping in scope, Inland is grounded in true but little-known history.
 It showcases all of Téa Obreht’s talents as a writer, as she subverts and reimagines the myths of the American West, making them entirely–and unforgettably–her own.